Private Jet Charter Services - Keflavik Nas Airport (BIKF)

-Flying or chartering a private business jet at Keflavik International Airport in Iceland – the Land of Fire and Ice – is sure to lead to an adventure in which you’ll see majestic, almost magical, sites.
+Flying or chartering a private jet at Keflavik International Airport in Iceland – the Land of Fire and Ice – is sure to lead to an adventure in which you’ll see majestic, almost magical, sites.
 Places almost impossible to get to.

 That’s in large part because – except around the three major airports of Keflavik, Reykjavik City and Akuyeri – Iceland’s airspace is uncontrolled.
 Want to land on a glacier?
 If it’s long enough and flat enough, go ahead.

 Air travel in Iceland, where there are more than 30 airports for 330,000 people, is common and often necessary, especially in winter and especially between airports.
-It’s easy to charter a private business jet at Keflavik from Paramount Business Jets to take you to another airport.
+It’s easy to charter a private jet at Keflavik from Paramount Business Jets to take you to another airport.

 What is the airport code for Keflavik Airport?